-Lipstick plant is beautiful flowering plant with unusual lipstick like red flower beautifully grown on glossy green leaves.
+Lipstick plant is a beautiful flowering plant with unusual lipstick like red flowers beautifully grown on glossy green leaves.

-It is tropical plant with warm and humid loving climate.
+It is a tropical plant with a warm and humid-loving climate.

 You can easily grow and take care of this amazing plant by following this care guide as 15 best exceptionally working tips are waiting for you.